 Also known as Trisomy 21, Down syndrome is a genetic condition linked to delays in physical growth, mild to moderate intellectual disability, and characteristic facial features.

 Fragile X Syndrome (FXS) is a genetic condition that leads to intellectual disability, developmental problems, cognitive impairment, and learning difficulties.
-Children with the condition may also have physical characteristics.
+Children with this condition may also have physical characteristics.
 Generally, males are more severely affected than females.
-People with FXS who also have autism may have a lower IQ than those with FXS but without autism.
+People with FXS who also have autism may have a lower IQ as compared to those with FXS but without autism.

 Dyspraxia is a condition which affects an individual’s ability to plan their time and coordinate their physical movement.
 Those with this condition may struggle to maintain their posture and balance.
 The cause of dyspraxia can be traced to how the brain processes information, leading to the messages not being transmitted properly.
 There has been a link in co-morbidity between dyspraxia and ASD.